Cottage Cheese Mashed Potatoes

 How to store

-Store leftover mashed potatoes in an airtight container for up to 5 days and then reheat when you need them.
+Store your leftover mashed potatoes in an airtight container for up to 5 days and then reheat when you need them.
+You can even use leftovers for my Shepherd’s Pie with Ground Turkey and Veggies.

-Cottage cheese mashed potatoes in a white bowl with butter and chives.
+Cottage cheese mashed potatoes in a large bowl topped with butter.

 5 from 1 vote